bdfrost/cfops-guide/docs/getting-started-environments.md

 ## Base

-The base contians scripts and configuration files for the products which can be deployed on an environment.
+The *base* contains scripts and configuration files for the products which can be deployed on an environment.
 The files are grouped by product in their respective folder:

 ```txt